StoicDreams/TestFramework/Docs/README.md

 ###### Nuget: [www.nuget.org/packages/StoicDreams.TestFramework](https://www.nuget.org/packages/StoicDreams.TestFramework/)
 ###### GitHub: [github.com/StoicDreams/TestFramework](https://github.com/StoicDreams/TestFramework)

-This library includes an `abstract` class to access helper methods for unit and integration tests.
+This library includes an `abstract` class called `TestFramework` that developers can inherit from their test classes to access helper methods for unit and integration tests.

 Functionality includes extending and simplifying functionality from the `Moq` mocking framework.